AdroitAnandAI/Scalable-ML-with-Spark/README.md

 The **data transformed** for Spark processing is as below:<br>
 <img src="resources/s10.png" width="600" align="middle" />

 The predicted and actual humidity values on **Standalone implementation** is as shown below:<br>
 ![](resources/humidity1.png)

 The predicted and actual humidity values on **Distributed implementation** is as shown below:<br>
 ![](resources/humidity2.png)

 The **timing comparison between Standalone, Distributed & Spark Rapids** implementation of the above project is as depicted below:<br>
 ![](resources/sparkrapids_project.png)

-Take the code which generates **100M tuples of random string and count**, to feed in to distributed count operation.
-The timing comparison of such a distributed count operations between Spark Local and Spark RAPIDS is depicted below:<br>
+Furthermore, we aim to generate **100M tuples of random string and count**, to feed in to distributed count operation.
+The timing comparison of such distributed count operations between Spark Local and Spark RAPIDS is depicted below:<br>
 ![](resources/spark_localvsRAPIDS.png)